New Zealand – a unique country

 - New Zealand wines are first-rate.
 (The Marlborough region has a worldwide reputation for white wine as does Central Otago for Pinot Noir)

 - Beer is popular.
-Most are lagers/pilsners but it is worth trying local/micro brewers if you are a connoisseur.
+Many are lagers/pilsners but it is worth trying local/micro brewers if you are a connoisseur.

 - The legal drinking age is 18

-- Expect to pay around NZ$25-40 for a main course
+- Expect to pay around NZ$30-45 for a main course

 - Tipping is not expected but is gratefully received.
 Only tip or leave change if you think the service was particularly good

-- Exotic cuisine and fast food chains are limited on the South Island
+- Exotic cuisine and fast food chains are limited in some areas on the South Island

 For those needing or wanting to stay in touch with home or countries abroad communication can be a frustration because of lack of coverage, speed and charges for access particularly on the South Island.
 Things are improving with more cable and broadband being laid.